-Image by Markus Spiske, obtained from public domain at Unsplash.com
+Image by Markus Spiske from Unsplash.com

 - garden bed or container with fertile soil ready for planting.
 (Adding well composted manure, compost, or worm castings helps to insure your plants will have sufficient nutrients to do well.)